siefkenj/IBLODEs/book/typst/modules/module12.typ

   ],
 )

-For most of this course we will be interested in equations where existence and uniqueness holds, and in fact holds "globally" unlike for the equation $y' = y^2$.
+We mostly encounter equations where existence and uniqueness holds, and in fact holds "globally" unlike for the equation $y' = y^2$, but it is good to be aware of when a solution might not exist or might not be unique.
 // But it is necessary to understand the examples where things fail for the
 // aforementioned reasons.

-XXX: add some mention of singular points and equations like $x dot y'=1$?
+//XXX: add some mention of singular points and equations like $x dot y'=1$?